AlloyTools/org.alloytools.alloy/SMT-Extension/doc/SMT-Extension.md

 this/C={5, 6, 7}
 ```

 **Note:** Because of the restriction to finite relations, the operators above must be fully applied.
 In other words, expressions like `plus[A]` or `x in A.plus` are not allowed.
 This guarantees that an expression like `plus[A, B]` denotes a finite set.
-In the last example, in effect it is as if `plus` was the relation
+In the last example above, in effect it is as if `plus` was the relation

 ````
 { (1, 4, 5), (1, 5, 6), (2, 4, 6), (2, 5, 7) }